Greek Pastitsio and a Lovely Greek woman!

 My mother spent a lot of time having her friends over to eat some Indian food.
 She also learnt a lot of cooking from their diverse ethnicities.
 Mrs Pandelis was a lovely lady who I would often see in our kitchen with mom.
 We loved her yummy greek cookin!!

 My absolute favorite which I have prepared many a time is the Greek Pastitsio made of ground beef and penne pasta.
+You could call it the greek version of Lasagne!
 This pasta dish is ‘a must try’.
 Thankyou Mrs Pandelis.

 Greek Pastitsio – Video

 You are here: Home > Pasta/Noodles > Greek Pastitsio

 Author: Shana c/o Recipes ‘R’ Simple

 Marination/ Resting Time : 1 hour 15 minutes

 Total time: 1

 Yield: (6-7 servings)